APTricou/sojourn_cms_netlify/src/pages/volunteers/index.md

   While no experience is necessary there is an orientation given onsite for the safety of our riders.

   Reach out to us today to find out how you can make a difference.
+All inquiries go to Barbara Mulry at bmulry@gmail.com.
 ---

-Sojourn has plenty of work to go around, and would not be thriving as it is today if not for the volunteers who help with lessons, care for and prep horses, and keep the place running.
-If you are interested in helping by donating your time, check out our [Volunteer page](/volunteers).